jjYBdx4IL/example-maven-project-setups/gwt-example/devel-it/README.md

 The same test classes are also used in the integration-test phase of the dist module to check the final distribution package.

+Use mvn antrun:run@start (or @stop) to start (stop) the servers so you can run and develop single unit tests. (you need a reasonably recent maven version for the
+@-part to work)